 The British Columbia Aviation Museum restoration facility is adjacent to the Main Display Hangar and public access is welcome (accompanied by a tour guide).
 The restoration hangar is always crowded with projects and is especially busy on Thursdays, our ‘work day’.
 The 5,000 square foot hangar includes wood working, metal working, instrument repair and parts storage areas.

 Many, but not all, of the Museum’s aircraft have been restored or refurbished within the restoration facility.
 Some aircraft were restored before the hangar was built in 1997, and some, e.g. the Vickers Viscount, are too large to fit into the restoration facility.
 Other aircraft were received in flying condition and have been maintained within the display hangars.

 Past restorations include the North American Harvard Mk.
 II, the Auster AOP 6, the Lincoln Sport and the 7/8 scale SE 5a.
 Visits to these aircraft within the display hangars will reveal the skill and dedication of the many volunteers who contribute their talents so generously.

 The restoration facility is also used to restore aviation artefacts and to build other exhibits.
-A current project is restoration of a small boat that years ago, was constructed from an Eastman Sea Rover hull.
-Recent projects completed include the Fugo Balloon display and the fabric-covered airfoil display.
+Recent projects include restoration of a small boat that years ago, was constructed from an Eastman Sea Rover hull.
+Other completed projects include the Fugo Balloon display and the fabric-covered airfoil display.

 Listen to a CBC report on the Hoffar project.
 Click on the link below.